Levi's Stadium: College football

 Levi's Stadium has hosted numerous college football games.
 The first college game played there was an October 2014 regular season game between the Oregon Ducks and the California Golden Bears, in which Oregon won.
 The stadium was the home of the Redbox Bowl (formerly the Foster Farms Bowl) and it served as the host for the Pac-12 Championship Game from 2014 through 2019.
 In January 2019, Levi's Stadium hosted the 2019 College Football Playoff National Championship, marking the first time the College Football Playoff title game was played there.

+The 2019 CFP National Championship on January 7, 2019.